-- (a) who fail to comply with an approved recommendation made pursuant to sub-section (1)(b) or (c), - (b) whose tests pursuant to sub-section (1)(b) confirm drug or alcohol mis-use, or - (c) who are assessed pursuant to sub-section (1)(c) to be unfit to continue with their studies or to be unable or unsuitable to participate in their courses of study to the standard required by College, may be required by the Committee either to withdraw from their courses of study or to go off-books until such time as they submit a letter from an appropriately qualified person as defined by sub-section (1) of the Certification Section - to the Committee certifying that they are fit to proceed with their courses of study.
+- (a) who fail to comply with an approved recommendation made pursuant to sub-section (1)(b) or (c), - (b) whose tests pursuant to sub-section (1)(b) confirm drug or alcohol mis-use, or

-- (4) Students who have been suspended pursuant to sub-section (1)(d) shall not be re-admitted until such time as they submit a letter from an appropriately qualified person as defined by sub-section (1)(a) of the Certification Section to the Committee certifying that they are fit to proceed with their courses of study - (5) Where a test or examination or assessment is required pursuant to the terms of this section, the Committee shall nominate an appropriately qualified person as defined by sub-section (1)(b) of the Assessment Section to undertake it.
+- (c) who are assessed pursuant to sub-section (1)(c) to be unfit to continue with their studies or to be unable or unsuitable to participate in their courses of study to the standard required by College, may be required by the Committee either to withdraw from their courses of study or to go off-books until such time as they submit a letter from an appropriately qualified person as defined by sub-section (1) of the Certification Section to the Committee certifying that they are fit to proceed with their courses of study. - (4) Students who have been suspended pursuant to sub-section (1)(e) shall not be re-admitted until such time as they submit a letter from an appropriately qualified person to the School Committee certifying that they are fit to proceed with their courses of study. - (5) Where a test or examination or assessment is required pursuant to the terms of this section, the Committee shall nominate an appropriately qualified person to undertake it.

-4. College Fitness to Practise Committee
+5. College Fitness to Practise Committee

-- (1) There shall be a College Fitness to Practise Committee, and all references in this Schedule to "the College Committee" shall be to the College Fitness to Practise Committee. - (2) The membership of the College Committee shall be determined by Council, subject to the approval of Board. - (3) All decisions of a School's Fitness to Practise Committee may be appealed to the College Committee within fifteen days of the date on which the decision has been communicated to the parties. - (4) An appeal to the College Committee shall be a full rehearing; that Committee shall determine its own procedures; and it shall perform its functions with due enquiry. - (5) Section 3 shall apply to the decisions of the College Committee in like manner as it applies to decisions of a School's Fitness to Practice Committee; except that recommendations pursuant to sub-section (1)(b)-(e) shall be made to Council and shall not take effect until they are approved by Council; and all other decisions of the Committee shall be notified to Council.
+- (1) All decisions of a School's Fitness to Practise Committee may be appealed to the College Committee within fifteen days of the date on which the decision has been communicated to the parties. - (2) An appeal to the College Committee shall be a full rehearing; that Committee shall determine its own procedures; and it shall perform its functions with due enquiry. - (3) Section 4 shall apply to the decisions of the College Committee in like manner as it applies to decisions of a School's Fitness to Practise Committee; except that recommendations pursuant to sub-section (1)(b)-(f) shall be made to Council and shall not take effect until they are approved by Council; and all other decisions of the Committee shall be notified to Council.